As seen in:

 The publications and volunteer experience show you're not just in it for the paycheck.
 They show you actually care.

-The additional activities prove you are a rounded person.
+The additional activities prove you are a rounded person with legit qualifications.

 With a little thought, any student nurse can build a resume example like that.